guotong1988/guotong1988.github.io/research/_posts/2021-09-01-self-refine.md

  ![fig1](/assets/png/self-refine/fig2.png)
 *Fig 2: Reset the noise data*

 In this section, we describe our method in detail.
-Our methods is shown in Fig 1.
+Our methods are shown in Fig 1 and Fig 2.
 It includes 5 steps:

 Step-1, in order to solve our industry text classification problem.
 We manually label 2,790,000 data and split them into 2,700,000 training data and 90,000 dev data.